nightroman/Invoke-Build/README.md

 The package includes the engine, helpers, and the generated help:

 * *Invoke-Build.ps1* - invokes build scripts, this is the build engine
+* *Build-Checkpoint.ps1* - invokes persistent builds using the engine
-* *Invoke-Builds.ps1* - invokes parallel builds using the engine
+* *Build-Parallel.ps1* - invokes parallel builds using the engine
 * *Resolve-MSBuild.ps1* - finds the specified or latest MSBuild
-* *Invoke-Build-Help.xml* - external content for Get-Help
+* *InvokeBuild-Help.xml* - external content for Get-Help
 * *ib.cmd* - Invoke-Build helper for cmd.exe

 Extra tools, see PSGallery and the repository: